apache/seatunnel/docs/en/configuration/filter-plugins/Kv.md

 ##### field_split [string]

-A string of characters to use as single-character field delimiters for parsing out key-value pairs.
+A string of characters to use as single-character field delimiters for parsing key-value pairs.

 ##### include_fields [array]